 Phase 1 - The Inspiration Bath

 In this phase students will adopt an imaginative attitude.
 They will work with the core knowledge and skills used in the ideation and creative phases of experience design.
+They will build on their interdisciplinary research skills, teamwork skills, storytelling and artistic expression.
 This will lay the foundation for the future phases, and give a new perspective into how to add value via creative design.

 Phase 2 - Knowledge and Research

 In this phase, students will adopt a Transformative attitude.
-They will explore the core knowledge of a select number of theories and practice from the fields of Emotional design, Neuroscience, Behavioral psychology, Design thinking, System design, and Human centered design.
+They will explore the core knowledge of a select number of theories and practice from the fields of:

 Phase 3 - Leadership and Imagination Management